mn6/narwhal/README.md

 # 🛑🐋 Narwhal
 Narwhal is a Chrome extension for skipping recipe blog stories and bypassing website paywalls.
+It adds a "skip to recipe" button on most recipe blogs that use common recipe modules and removes paywalls on news websites automatically.

 ## Installation